 Proceeds from the entry price will be distributed amongst numerous non-profit organizations and charitable causes in the local area of the community of Billings.
-At night, parking attendants will be at the top entrance to the area, able to advise on whether there are spaces available in the lower area at the entrance.
-Three parking areas are available: the circular parking at the entrance, a central parking lot near the entrance to the bike trail to the top at the left, and the upper parking area across from the Centennial Ice Arena.
+At night, parking attendants will be at the top entrance to the area, able to advise on whether there are spaces available in the lower area at the door.
+Three parking areas are open: the circular parking at the entrance, a central parking lot near the access to the bike trail to the top at the left, and the upper parking area across from the Centennial Ice Arena.
 All of these are within walking distance of the Two Moon Haunted Hallows.

 Historically, Halloween is a night where the veil between the living and the dead is at its thinnest.
-Originally known as All Hallows’ Eve, the words became contracted into its modern name.
+Formerly known as All Hallows’ Eve, the words became contracted into its modern name.
 All of the dead are remembered according to the traditions.
 This includes the saints right through to the demons and less desirable visitors to earth.
 According to some scholars, Halloween is the Christianized version of the earlier Celtic festival, Samhain, though others disagree with this.
-Either way, it is the night of the year where the boundaries between worlds overlapped the most clearly and the deceased might even come back to life.
+Either way, it is the night of the year where the boundaries between worlds overlapped the most clearly, and the deceased might even come back to life.
 Celebrations frequently involved bonfires, and the history of masks says that this was an attempt to either mimic or appease the evil spirits which might be lurking.